Do you believe wellbeing means the same thing to everyone?

 3 Useful PDFs

-We’ve got great PDF exercises, activities, and interventions related to subjective well-being on our site designed to help you or your clients move toward greater SWB.
-Here are a few:
+We’ve got great PDF exercises, activities, and interventions related to subjective wellbeing on our website designed to help you or your clients move toward greater SWB.
+Here are a few.

-Because frequent positive affect is one key aspect of SWB, interventions centered on pleasant activities can be one way of working on your overall well-being (Lyubomirsky & Layous, 2013).
-This exercise aims to help you recognize what intentional practices, circumstances, and situations put you in a positive emotional state, thus enabling you to engage in them more often for improved SWB).
+Because frequent positive affect is one key aspect of SWB, interventions centered on pleasant activities can be one way to work on your overall wellbeing (Lyubomirsky & Layous, 2013).
+This exercise aims to help you recognize what intentional practices, circumstances, and situations put you in a positive emotional state, enabling you to engage in them more often for improved SWB.

-The first step in the Have-a-good-day exercise is to deliberately take note of your good and bad days to stimulate awareness of what makes them good or not.
-Continuing this activity for at least a fortnight, you will make a note of what you do each day and rate the day overall on a scale of 1 (“it was one of the worst days of my life”) to 10 (“it was one of the best days of my life”).
+The first step in the Have a Good Day Exercise is to deliberately take note of your good and bad days to stimulate awareness of what makes them good or not.
+Continuing this activity for at least two weeks, you make a note of what you do each day and rate the day overall on a scale of 1 (“It was one of the worst days of my life”) to 10 (“It was one of the best days of my life”).